bowenliee/New-study-MARK57/README.md

 # New-study-MARK57 `Coming soon`
 An EEG decoding method for RSVP-BCI and **All you need is attention** <br>
 The codes will be uploaded after submitting the paper.
+# Experiment Log
+## 2023-03-04 First **big** experiment
+The structure has been fixed.
+And models have been trained for all subjects.<br> Performance will determine whether to continue the experiment or optimize the model further.